saucepoint/solwiss-tournament/README.md

 ---

 # solwiss-tournament

-Swiss-system tournament ([Wikipedia](https://en.wikipedia.org/wiki/Swiss-system_tournament)) manager in Solidity
+Inspired by [0xMonaco](https://0xmonaco.ctf.paradigm.xyz/) & the future of chain-facilitated PvP games, I created a reference implementation for a Swiss tournament ([Wikipedia](https://en.wikipedia.org/wiki/Swiss-system_tournament)) manager in Solidity

 > The Swiss system is used for competitions in which there are too many entrants for a full round-robin (all-play-all) to be feasible

-> whereas in a single-elimination (knockout) tournament rapidly reduces the number of competitors, [and] the best competitor may not necessarily win, as good competitors might have a bad day or eliminate and exhaust each other if they meet in early rounds.

 > A Swiss-system tournament is a non-eliminating tournament format that features a fixed number of rounds of competition, but considerably fewer than for a round-robin tournament; Competitors meet one-on-one in each round and are paired using a set of rules designed to ensure that each competitor plays opponents with a similar running score, but does not play the same opponent more than once.
 The winner is the competitor with the highest aggregate points earned in all rounds.
 With an even number of participants, all competitors play in each round.

+> In single-elimination tournaments, the best competitor may not necessarily win, because good competitors might have a bad day or eliminate and exhaust each other if they meet in early rounds.

 ### Example: